rougier/from-python-to-numpy/02-introduction.rst

    >>> timeit("random_walk_faster(n=10000)]", globals())
    10 loops, best of 3: 8.21 msec per loop

-We gained 50% of computation-time compared to the previous version which is already good, but this new version makes numpy vectorization super simple, we just have to translate it into numpy methods.
+We gained 50% of computation-time compared to the previous version, not so bad.
+But the advantage of this new version is that it makes numpy vectorization super simple.
+We just have to translate itertools call into numpy ones.

 .. code:: python